TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/CustomBackendPreview.rst

-Should you wish to reuse parts of the default preview rendering and only change, for example, the method that renders the preview body content, you can extend :php:`\TYPO3\CMS\Backend\Preview\StandardContentPreviewRenderer` in your own :php:`PreviewRenderer` class - and selectively override the methods from the API displayed above.
+Should you wish to reuse parts of the default preview rendering and only change, for example, the method that renders the preview body content, you can extend :php:`\TYPO3\CMS\Backend\Preview\StandardContentPreviewRenderer` in your custom preview renderer class - and selectively override the methods from the API displayed above.